-|Paypal||Google Wallet||Venmo||Square Cash|
+|Paypal||Google Pay||Venmo||Square Cash||Apple Pay Cash|

-|Compatibility||Android, iOS, Web||Android, iOS, Web||Android, iOS, Web||Android, iOS, Web|
+|Compatibility||Android, iOS, Web||Android, iOS, Web||Android, iOS, Web||Android, iOS, Web||iOS|

-|Credit Fee||2.9% + $0.30||Free||2.9%||3%|
+|Credit fee||2.9% + $0.30||2.9%||2.9%||3%||3%|

-|Special Features||PayPal.me shareable links||Integration with other Google services||Quick transfers to banks||No need to set up an account||Automatically available in iOS|
+|Special features||PayPal.me shareable links||Integration with other Google services||Quick transfers to banks||No need to set up an account||Automatically available in iOS|

-As previously mentioned, PayPal is perhaps the best known of these services, and for good reason.
+As previously mentioned, PayPal is perhaps the best-known of these services, and for good reason.
 PayPal has long been the go-to for online shopping, and the fact that it can be used to transfer money between friends is simply a bonus.

 PayPal’s interface is extremely easy to use, largely thanks to a major redesign.
-Simply open up your PayPal account, press the “send money’ button, and follow the instructions — it only takes a few seconds to send money.
-The recent PayPal.me initiative has made sending money even easier.
+Simply open up your PayPal account, press the “send money” button, and follow the instructions — it only takes a few seconds to send money.
+The PayPal.me initiative has made sending money even easier.
 If you have your friend’s PayPal.me link, simply follow the link and enter how much you want to pay them.

-Out of the four services, PayPal is the most expensive, if you don’t want to connect the service to your bank account.
-Now, I would highly recommend connecting it to your bank account anyway as it makes things a lot easier if you happen to lose your card or when you get a new card.
+What PayPal has going against it, however, isn’t related to its ease of use.
+Out of the five services, PayPal is the most expensive, if you don’t want to connect the service to your bank account.
+Now, we would highly recommend connecting it to your bank account anyway, as it makes things a lot easier if you happen to lose your debit or credit card or when you get a new one.
 However, if you choose not to, PayPal will be one of the most expensive services for you.
 Not only does it charge a 2.9 percent fee for money sent from a debit or credit card, it also charges an extra 30 cents on top of that.

 Download now for: